Vieloooo/xv6lab-2020/README.md

         ......511: pte 0x0000000020001c4b pa 0x0000000080007000
     ```
 4. trap pass
-    1. what if handler wanna to pass arguement in the signal handler function
+    1. what if handler wanna to pass arguements in the signal handler function
-    2. should use lock to lock handle function(or atomic action), not a normal integer
+    2. use spinlock to lock handle function(or atomic action) instead of a normal integer
 5. lazy pass
     1. mappage() will automatically allocate space for undeclared virtual address, so we only need to allocate the space for the physical memory to be mapped.
     2. 2 kinds of pte